madstk1/VoidEngine/README.md

 * CMake v3.11+
 * OpenGL 4.5+, can be acquired from Mesa or from your GPU-driver

+### Optional

+These dependencies are required for Void to build, but they will be built, if not found on the system.

+* Assimp
+* GLFW3
+* glm
+* glslang
+* SPIRV-Cross

 ## Building Void

 Before anything else, you must checkout the third-party dependencies.